Docs / VS Code

 Where VS Code deploys are most useful

-This flow works best for prototypes, staging previews, internal review, AI-generated single HTML files, and any situation where the main job is to show the current UI to another person quickly.
+This flow works best for prototypes, staging previews, internal review, AI-generated HTML, Markdown, PDF documents, and any situation where the main job is to share the current artifact quickly.

 For framework projects, run the build first and deploy the generated static output rather than raw source files.